-Emma Howgill is currently a project archivist at the Theatre Collection, working on the Julia Trevelyan Oman archive.
-When Emma was project archivist in Special Collections, she completed the cataloguing of Isambard Kingdom Brunel’s S.S.
-Great Eastern letter-books and here writes about some of the highlights therein.
+Emma Howgill is a project archivist at Special Collections, University of Bristol.
+She has recently completed the cataloguing of Isambard Kingdom Brunel’s S.S.
+Great Eastern letter-books and here writes about her work on part of DM1306.

 For the last nine months, I have been working on cataloguing a small section of DM1306, the Personal Papers of Isambard Kingdom Brunel, specifically dealing with Brunel’s final project, the SS Great Eastern.
 The largest ship for almost half a century after her launch, the Great Eastern was packed with technological innovations including a double skinned hull and a compartmentalised bulkhead system that allowed her to remain afloat even if the hull was damaged, and with a novel combination of both screw propeller and paddle wheels.
 The series of papers relating to the Great Eastern (DM1306/11) include a detailed record of Brunel’s correspondence relating to the ship’s construction, evidence of the research he carried out when designing the ship, correspondence relating to the fixtures and fitting out of the ship, as well as inventions offered for inclusion on the ship and a large selection of letters from the general public offering help and advice during the protracted launching process over the winter of 1857-1858.